-Top performers contribute disproportionately more to a company’s productivity: research has found a top employee generates 4x the output of an average employee.
+Research has found a top employee generates 4x the output of an average employee.

 If you’re able to find out what the revenue generated per employee at your company is, you can attach a monetary value to each high quality employee you’ve recruited: